Workflows: The syspilot Process¶

 To find “orphan” specs that aren’t linked to anything

-Example: @syspilot.trace SYSPILOT_REQ_INST_LOCAL_SOURCE shows the User
+Example: @syspilot.trace SYSP_REQ_INST_LOCAL_SOURCE shows the User

 Stories above, the Design Specs below, and the code that implements it.